Frequently Asked Questions

 Are there potential health risks associated with Phospholipids derived from soy?

 At LivOn Labs, we use highly purified phospholipids derived from soy lecithin.
-Virtually all of the anti-nutrients naturally found in soybeans, along with soy protein (which is of allergic concern to some individuals), are removed during the extraction process.
+Virtually all of the anti-nutrients (including phytoestrogens) naturally found in soybeans, along with soy protein (which is of allergic concern to some individuals), are removed during the extraction process.

 What remains is a high percentage of phospholipids like Phosphatidylcholine (PC), Phosphatidylethanolamine (PE) and Phosphatidylinositol (PI).
 The benefits of phospholipids found in lecithin have been well documented since the early